 Remote patient monitoring (RPM) is an advancement in healthcare that enables pregnant women to track their blood sugar levels and other health parameters from the comfort of their home.
 When combined with a comprehensive normal blood sugar levels chart, RPM provides a powerful tool for prenatal care, especially for gestational diabetes.

 Gestational diabetes, also known as diabetes during pregnancy or gestational diabetes mellitus (GDM), is a type of diabetes that develops in pregnant women who have never had diabetes before.
-The Center for Disease Control and Prevention (CDC) estimates that GDM affects approximately 2-10% of all pregnancies, and it is a condition that needs to be closely monitored and managed to avoid any adverse effects on the mother and the baby.
+It is estimated that GDM affects approximately 2-10% of all pregnancies, and it is a condition that needs to be closely monitored and managed to avoid any adverse effects on the mother and the baby.

 GDM occurs when the body becomes less sensitive to insulin, the hormone that regulates blood sugar levels.
 As a result, blood glucose levels may become too high, leading to an increased risk of complications such as pre-eclampsia, preterm delivery, and macrosomia (having a large baby).